 During teaching sessions tutors may give you oral feedback.
 On some modules you will have lots of contact hours and opportunities for discussion.
 Other modules may offer fewer teaching sessions and you will be expected to ask tutors if you feel you require additional feedback.
 There may also be times when fellow students are asked to give oral feedback on your work or group project.

 Oral feedback can be just as important as written feedback.
 There are a few things you can do to get the most out of oral feedback opportunities:

-- Use other people’s feedback - Other students will also ask questions and contribute during seminars.
+- Use other people’s feedback: other students will also ask questions and contribute during seminars.
 The discussions they generate may also be useful to you – don’t switch off when someone else asks a question or if a peer comments constuctively on your work.